U.S. Route 5 in Connecticut: New Haven County

 US 5 begins on State Street at exit 5 of I-91 in New Haven.
 State Street continues southwest into downtown as a local, unnumbered street.
 US 5 starts out as an undivided four-lane road, becoming two lanes just before crossing into Hamden.
 State Street continues north through Hamden and the industrial section of North Haven, closely paralleling the Amtrak railroad tracks on the west side of the Quinnipiac River.
 It has an interchange with Route 40 in this area.
 US 5 then turns right at the intersection with Bishop Street in North Haven and crosses the Quinnipiac River, the railroad tracks, and I-91 (at exit 11) overlapped with Route 22 on a four-lane wide road.

 The bridge ends at a four-way intersection where US 5 turns left on Washington Avenue, Route 22 continues straight on Clintonville Road, and Route 103 begins on the right along Washington Avenue.
 The four-lane Washington Avenue runs through the commercial areas of North Haven still paralleling the railroad tracks, crosses under I-91 (at exit 12) and continues into Wallingford as South Colony Street.
-At the town line is Wharton Brook State Park, just north of which is a short expressway connector (Wharton Brook Connector) to I-91 (at exit 13).
+At the town line is Wharton Brook State Park, just north of SR 702, a short freeway that provides access to I-91.
 South Colony Street narrows to two lanes within Wallingford Center.